 If we look at the HTML in our

-week-in-review project, it's starting to get a bit overwhelming.
-It's often frustrating to add rows and columns to HTML that already exists, and it can also be challenging to get our indentation lined up and make sure we have the correct number of tags and closing tags - and that all of those tags are in the right places.
+section-in-review project, it's starting to get a bit overwhelming.
+It's often frustrating to add rows and columns to HTML that already exists, and it can also be challenging to get our indentation lined up and make sure we have the correct number of tags and closing tags — and that all of those tags are in the right places.

 VS Code is designed to make our lives easier as developers.
 Here are a few things we can do to make HTML easier to work with.